HeavymetalHorseman/HeavymetalHorseman/README.md

 - 👋 Hi, I’m @HeavymetalHorseman
 - 👀 I’m interested in animals, computers, nature, technology.
 - 🌱 I’m currently learning everything I can.
-- 💞️ I’m looking to collaborate on (no current plans)
+- 💞️ I’m looking to on (no current plans)
-- 📫 How to reach me: reach me here because I don't share my email or phone number.
+- 📫 How to reach me: please reach me here because I don't share my email or phone number.

 <!---
 HeavymetalHorseman/HeavymetalHorseman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.